 But Helio is just as quick (on his feet, at least) outside the car.
 In 2007 he competed in ABC's hit television show Dancing with the Stars, wowing judges and viewers alike with his perfect Quickstep, Foxtrot and Cha Cha routines to seal the Season 5 title.

-Now living in Miami, Castroneves will make his Race Of Champions debut inside Marlins Park and also partner the ROC Factor Latin America winner Gabriel Glusman in Sunday’s ROC Nations Cup.
+Now living in Miami, Castroneves made his Race Of Champions debut inside the city's Marlins Park stadium and also partnered the ROC Factor Latin America winner Gabriel Glusman in the ROC Nations Cup.

 3x Indy 500 winner